 I love how these meringue swirls turned out.
 The tangerine zest and real vanilla bean combo is such a delight — almost like big rounds of candy.

 I used neon gel food colors here for a bright result.
 (I, too, normally avoid food coloring, but the stripes in this recipe represent less than an eighth of a teaspoon total.
-It might take some experimenting on your part, but I imagine that a number of natural colorings would work just fine, as long as they’re thick and can cling to a pastry bag.)
+It might take some experimenting on your part, but I imagine that a number of natural colorings would work just fine, as long as they’re thick and can cling to the sides of a pastry bag.)

 Here’s to second chances.
 May we all be as fortunate as Martha should we ever need one.